BLCK-B/MusicReleaseTracker/README.md

 ##

-Look at newest songs from individual sources, artist by artist, and see them all ordered in "combined view".
-Enjoy the convenience of not having to browse around anymore.
-Intentional delays during scraping prevent excessive traffic.
+Look at releases from individual sources and artists, see all songs ordered by date in "Combined view".
+You will no longer have to search social media or streaming services in fear of missing a new song.
+MusicReleaseTracker is a free, open-source and no-nonsense program for music discovery.

+Delays during scraping prevent excessive traffic.
 Currently available sources: Beatport, Musicbrainz, Junodownload.

 ### Setup